 Does it mean that smoothies are for everyone?

 Not necessarily, but I wouldn’t be afraid to try them, even if you are trying to lose weight.

-You can also use smoothies as a way to satisfy your "sweet" tooth instead of turning to other snacks which are not nearly as healthy.
+You can also use smoothies as a way to satisfy your “sweet” tooth instead of turning to other snacks that are not nearly as healthy.

 How to Optimize your Smoothie: